May 20, 2020

 Our May 1st Q&A session with Dr. Geoffrey Baird regarding COVID-19 testing had the highest attendance of any WSSP session to date.
 Please find the recorded talk and links to resources highlighted during Dr. Baird’s talk below.

-In the 2020 Washington State legislative session, WSSP will focus on addressing policy regarding benefit managers.
-Working with the Washington State Medical Association (WSMA), WSSP is addressing policy around benefit managers, who dictate or limit health care provider decisions regarding the use of medical services (e.g. preauthorization and medical necessity).
+In the 2020 Washington State legislative session, WSSP focused on addressing policy regarding benefit managers.
+Working with the Washington State Medical Association (WSMA), WSSP addressed policy around benefit managers, who dictate or limit health care provider decisions regarding the use of medical services (e.g. preauthorization and medical necessity).

 WSSP will also continue to monitor the rules making and implementation process for the Balance Billing Law (HB 1065) and the business and occupation (B&O) tax increase on health care, both which go into effect in 2020.